judocode/laravel-scaffold/README.md

 `-nt` is an option that sets timestamps to false on the particular model.

 `-sd` is an option that sets softDelete to true on the particular model.

-###Configurations

-This now comes with a configuration file.
-Configure all file directories, class names, view files, whether or not you want repository pattern, which css/js files to download, and you can completely customize view and layout files from within the templates folder!
-Be sure to run:

-`php artisan config:publish jrenton/laravel-scaffold`

-To include the config file within your config folder!

-## Commands

-`scaffold` will prompt you for a layout file and models `scaffold:model` will prompt you for models `scaffold:file "filename"` is how you can add multiple models from one file `scaffold:update` searches for changes in the model definitions file (defined in your config file), and updates your models/migrations accordingly.

 ### Accepted arguments at the add model prompt